javier171188/chatApp/README.md

 /home/javier/Downloads/mongodb/bin/mongod --dbpath=/home/javier/Downloads/mongodb-data

 ### Nginx
-To start nginx in localhost,  sudo service nginx start In the file /etc/nginx/sites-available/default, after
+To start nginx in localhost,  sudo service nginx start.
+Then, you will not need to specify the port: go to  http://localhost/chat/ instead of  http://localhost:1234/chat/.

+In the file /etc/nginx/sites-available/default, after
 ```
 server_name _;